giuseppeiacono/OCA-Java-SE-8/chapter_5/README.md

 Look at `flow_control_and_exceptions/IfStatement.java` to get an idea about difficulties that you could find in the exam.

 ## Switch statements
-> A switch 's expression must evaluate to a char, byte, short, int, an enum or a String
+> A switch 's expression must evaluate to one of the following: \
+>   - integer (char, byte, short, or int)
+>   - enum
+>   - String

 Look at `flow_control_and_exceptions/SwitchStatement.java` to get an idea about difficulties that you could find in the exam.